What is Western

 Certain muscular and joint pain commonly referred to as rheumatism and also called rheumatoid arthritis,

-osteoarthritis and gout, can be progressive.
-Herbal tinctures, lotions and creams can actively help to relieve pain and assist the body in eliminating toxins.
+osteoarthritis and gout, can be progressive and very painful.
+Herbal tinctures, lotions and creams can actively help to relieve the pain and assist the body in eliminating toxins.

 Migraines, Headaches, Palpitations and Varicose Veins